-- You are always the one making dates, not him.
+- You're always the one making dates, not him.

-- When big news happens to him, good or bad (death in the family, job promotion, etc), you find out way later.
+- When big news happens to him, good or bad, you find out way later.

 - He returns calls/texts in an untimely fashion.